rootactual/undergrad/README.md

 # Undergrad Work
 Coding/scripting/markup done while in undergrad.
-By no means complete body.
+By no means complete body of work.